hpcuantwerpen/UAntwerpen-easyconfigs/g/GROMACS/README.md

 #### PLUMED 2.6.0 integration

-* PLUMED 2.6.0 contains a patch to integrate with GROMACS 2019b.
+* PLUMED 2.6.0 contains a patch to integrate with GROMACS 2019.4.
 This can be installed through the ``plumed patch -p -e gromacs-2019.4`` command, before configuration with CMake according to the GROMACS and PLUMED manuals.
 * Single precision executables fail with segmentation violations during a number of tests when using the Intel 2019 update 4 compilers for PLUMED and GROMACS.

+### GROMACS 2020.2, Intel toolchain

+* Did a straightforwared port from the 2019.4 EasyConfig.